Information

 You appear to be using an unsupported browser, and it may not be able to display this site properly.
 You may wish to upgrade your browser.

-If you were told you need to send a copy of a document, you'll need to send this before Social Security Scotland can finish checking your form.
-You can do this online or send your documents in the post.
+If you were told you need to send a copy of a document or supporting information, you'll need to send this before Social Security Scotland can finish checking your form.
+You can upload your documents online or send them by post.

 What to send